At a very high level, MACRA:

 Solo and group practices (10 or fewer NPIs) can join together to participate in MIPS as a virtual group.
 A virtual group must consist of at least two TINs.
 Virtual groups are designed to help small practices successfully participate in MIPS.

 In the quality performance category, you must report at least six measures, including one outcome measure.
 ECs must report on at least 70% of patients eligible for the measure, regardless of payer.
 This is referred to as “data completeness criteria.”
-The quality category accounts for 45% of the MIPS final score for the 2020 performance period.
+The quality category accounts for 45% of the MIPS final score.

-In addition to the six measures reported by ECs, CMS will calculate the all-cause hospital readmission measure for groups of 16 or more ECs.
+In addition to the six measures reported by ECs, CMS will calculate the Hospital-wide, 30-day, All-cause Unplanned Readmission Rate for MIPS Groups and Risk Standardized, All-cause Unplanned Admissions for Patients with Multiple Chronic Conditions for groups of 16 or more ECs.

 There is no reporting requirement for ECs under the cost category.
 CMS will calculate the clinician’s performance using claims data.
-Cost accounts for 15% of the MIPS final score for the 2020 performance period.
+Cost accounts for 30% of the MIPS final score.
 Clinicians will be assessed on their performance of Total per Capita Cost, Medicare Spending per Beneficiary (MSPB), per clinician and applicable episode-based measures.
-CMS is currently developing additional episode-based cost measures for use in future program years.

-Certified or recognized patient-centered medical homes (PCMH) will receive full credit in the improvement activities category.
+ECs can attest to beig a certified or recognized patient-centered medical homes (PCMH) and receive full credit in the improvement activities category.

 Additionally, if at least 50% of practice sites under the TIN have PCMH recognition, the entire TIN will qualify for full points in the improvement activities performance category.